menu

 Greensboro is a very small town located in the state of Maryland.
 With a population of 1,913 people and just one neighborhood, Greensboro is the 199th largest community in Maryland.

-Greensboro is a blue-collar town, with 38.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Greensboro, you'll notice that it is more blue-collar than most other communities in America.
+38.00% of Greensboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Greensboro is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Greensboro who work in office and administrative support (15.64%), healthcare suport services (7.73%), and healthcare (6.55%).

 The population of Greensboro has a very low overall level of education: only 6.13% of people over 25 hold a 4-year college degree or higher.